AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 In Experience Data Model (XDM), classes define the behavioral aspects of the data that a schema will contain (record or time-series).
 In addition to this, classes describe the smallest number of common properties that all schemas based on that class would need to include and provide a way for multiple compatible datasets to be merged.

-Adobe provides two standard (“core”) XDM classes: [!DNL XDM Individual Profile] and [!DNL XDM ExperienceEvent].
-In addition these core classes, you can also create your own custom classes to describe more specific use cases for your organization.
+Adobe provides several standard (“core”) XDM classes, including [!DNL XDM Individual Profile] and [!DNL XDM ExperienceEvent].
+In addition to these core classes, you can also create your own custom classes to describe more specific use cases for your organization.

-This document provides an overview of how to create, edit, and manage custom classes for your organization in the Adobe Experience Platform UI.
+This document provides an overview of how to create, edit, and manage custom classes in the Adobe Experience Platform UI.

 ## Prerequisites

 This guide requires a working understanding of XDM System.
-Refer to the [XDM overview](../../home.md) for an introduction to the role of XDM within the Experience Platform ecosystem, and the [basics of schema composition](../../schema/composition.md) for how classes contribute to XDM schemas.
+Refer to the [XDM overview](../../home.md) for an introduction to the role of XDM within the Experience Platform ecosystem, and the [basics of schema composition](../../schema/composition.md) to learn how classes contribute to XDM schemas.

 While not required for this guide, it is recommended that you also follow the tutorial on [composing a schema in the UI](../../tutorials/create-schema-ui.md) to familiarize yourself with the various capabilities of the [!DNL Schema Editor].

 ## Create a new class {#create}

-Platform provides the flexibility to define a schema based on a class that is unique to your organization.

 In the **[!UICONTROL Schemas]** workspace, select **[!UICONTROL Create schema]**, then select **[!UICONTROL Browse]** from the dropdown.

 ![](../../images/ui/resources/classes/browse-classes.png)

 A dialog appears that allows you select from a list of available classes.
 At the top of the dialog, select **[!UICONTROL Create new class]**.
-You can then give your new class a display name (a short, descriptive, unique, and user-friendly name for the class), a description, and a behavior ("[!UICONTROL Record]" or "[!UICONTROL Time Series]") for the data the schema will define.
+You can then give your new class a display name (a short, descriptive, unique, and user-friendly name for the class), a description, and a behavior for the data that the schema will define ("[!UICONTROL Record]" or "[!UICONTROL Time-series]").

 When finished, select **[!UICONTROL Assign class]**.